About Our Farm

 We maintain a small herd of 5 to 6 milking does.
 We use their milk for our own personal use.
 All of my kids are bottled fed and raised on pure goat milk.
 Once they are weaned our milk is used fresh, frozen or sold.
 I also enjoy using their milk to make soap and cheese.

-My husband, Ron and I have been married 4 years on Feb.
-12, 2014.
+My husband, Ron and I have been married 43 years on Feb.
+12, 2015.
 Ron is a pastor of Trinity Baptist Church in Tucumcari, New Mexico now and occasionally helps a local tire service out as a truck driver.
-Besides raising my beautiful Nubians, I am active in our church, keep house and do substitute teaching in the local area schools.
+Besides raising my beautiful Nubians, I am active in our church, keep house and work as an aid in San Jon Municipal School.
 Our home, now located in northeast New Mexico, provides us with a lovely, quiet refuge from the busy, noisy world.
 We enjoy watching birds out of our kitchen window, or resting in our gliders as we watch the distant traffic on I40 and Old Highway 66 (without having to listen to it).
 This year New Mexico is enjoying a more ample rainfall than it has for a long time.
 It is really nice for us to be able to see so much green again this summer.
 The goats and mini donkeys really enjoyed all the extra green things to munch on this summer.
 The weather is getting warmer, the garden growing and I am looking forward to the summer months of vacation from school to do things I don’t have time for during the school year.